Harbim001/CloudUploader-CLI-Project/README.md

 ```
 After the upload, you can generate a shareable link by responding 'yes' when prompted.

-Below is a snapshot of the tool in action
+Below is a snapshot of the tool in action:

 <img width="810" alt="Screenshot 2023-11-25 at 20 45 06" src="https://github.com/Harbim001/CloudUploader-CLI-Project/assets/98036782/fe982336-0d77-48fd-8678-31e45dbd6aa6">